fioprotocol/fiosdk_typescript/examples/FioTransactionHistory/readme.md

 }
 ```

-In request params we set offset to `-offset + 1` because history node would respond with an additional amount of items along with first one.
-So if you set offset param to `20`
-you would receive 21 items.
+In the request params, set the offset to `-offset + 1` because history node returns an additional amount of items along with first one.
+So if you set the offset param to `20` you will receive 21 items.

-In the response you can find action objects and process each.
-We need to go from last item in actions because history node respond with items sorted from oldest to newest.
+The next step is to process each action object.
+Process the actions starting with the last item since FIO v1 History returns actions sorted from oldest to newest.
 ```
 const newHighestTxHeight = highestTxHeight const { actions } = res